Skarbrand/php-html/ReadMe.md

 ##Introduction##

+php-html is class for generating html-pages.
+Unfortunatly is the method used kinda obsolete.
-It is important that the resulting code provides best readability.
+Main focus was that the resulting code provides best readability.

+If anyone finds it useful i will provide full documentation.
+You can also use github for feature-request.

 ##Documentation##
 ###Reference###